sarisabban/DeepPhase/README.md

 4. Vectorise and serialise the dataset.
 The dataset is too large to be loaded anywhere, therefore this command will build the tensors, normalise them or one-hot encode them, then serialise them.
 That way the dataset can be loaded using less RAM memory.
 Each tensor will be a separate file.
 Since there are a large number of reflection points and a large variation in the number of reflection points between files, these commands can also allow you to choose the top reflection points sorted by E-value.
 Any gaps in the dataset will be padded with zeros.

-To vectorise and serialise all the reflection points for DeepClass:

-`python crystal.py --VecClass FILENAME.csv all` or `python crystal.py -vC FILENAME.csv all`

-To vectorise and serialise randomly sampled 10,000 points and repeat the process 3 times used the following command:
+To vectorise and serialise randomly sampled 15,000 points and repeat the process 3 times used the following command:

-`python crystal.py --VecClass FILENAME.csv 10000 3` or `python crystal.py -vC FILENAME.csv 10000 3`
+`python crystal.py --VecClass FILENAME.csv 15000 3` or `python crystal.py -vC FILENAME.csv 15000 3`

 To vectorise and serialise all the reflection points for DeepPhase (can only vectorise all points):